Edgxtech/geo-me-doco/userguide.md

 	"lon": <double - longitude [decimal degrees]>,
 	"elp_long": <double - [metres]>,
 	"elp_short": <double - [metres]>,
-	"elp_rot": <double - [radians]>
+	"elp_rot": <double - [radians]>,
+	"kml_out": <string>
 }
 ```
-SingularityNET Geo-me User Interface produces a text based json output containing the geolocation result, and if the request included kml generation, a link to download or view the kml in Google Earth.
+SingularityNET Geo-me User Interface produces a text based json output containing the geolocation result, and if the request included kml generation, a link to download or the kml for viewing in external geospatial interface systems.